 The food?
 It’s moderately inventive pan-Indian, with expertly balanced spicing and a lightness of touch evident in the superb breads and rice.
 We were sad to see brain had slipped from the menu, but noted the varied choice of vegetarian dishes, including jackfruit in a roasted onion and coconut masala.
 Perfect salad specimens presented on a board with DIY spicing (in pestle and mortar) account for the £1.50 cover charge.
 An à la carte starter of crab and quail’s egg rolls had ample flavour and just-cooked zing, though the eggs were quite rubbery; a set-lunch main of gosht shakarkandi was like rogan josh, with beautifully tender lamb and dense, flavour-soaked chunks of sweet potato.
 Puddings are also worth exploring.
 You’ll get high-class cooking in impressive surroundings, but gastronomic adventurers might yearn for more thrills – and blench at the prices: £7.50 for a nondescript lassi, anyone?

-Further on in August we will have gin pairings, in September Indian wine Pairings, in October Sake matchings, the 10th Royal Diwali celebration in November and December will come with the event of the donation and Champagne celebrations.
+Further on in August we invite you for gin pairings, in September we have planned an exclusive evening with Frateli Indian Wines, in October we will have sake matchings, followed by the 10th Royal Diwali celebration in November and in December will come with the event of the donation, plus Champagne celebrations.